l3uddz/cloudplow/README.md

 ```
             "rclone_command": "move",
 ```
-This is the desired command to be used when running any rclone uploads.
+This is the desired command to be used when running any Rclone uploads.
 Options are `move` or `copy`.
 Default is `move`.

 #### Remove Empty Directories